Skirmish of Keith: Background

-The skirmish at Keith
+Skirmish

 The Jacobites were challenged by the Campbell sentry.
 They answered to him that they were friends of the Campbells and he welcomed them in.
 They then overpowered the Campbell sentry and entered the town, where the action began.
 The French began the action and a general "huza" was given up with the words "God save Prince Charles".
 The action continued on both sides for about half an hour with the fire from the Campbells coming very hard from the windows of the kirk.
 Captain Robert Stewart was severely wounded with a musket ball through both of his shoulders.
 Major Glasgow requested that Captain Robert Stewart send a party of men to the kirk as he thought it was likely that he was going to be over-powered in the streets.
 Captain Stewart immediately came down the street where there was a prettie hot action for some time, but took all of the enemy prisoner.